KumarRobotics/ublox/README.md

 * `dgnss_mode`: The Differential GNSS mode.
 Defaults to RTK FIXED.
 See `CfgDGNSS` message for constants.

 ### For TIM devices:
-* `tim_tm2`: Enable this message for GPS time-stamps everytime an external interupt signal is received.
+* `tim_tm2`: Enable this message for GPS time-stamps everytime an external interrupt signal is received.

 ### For FTS devices:
 * currently unimplemented.
 See `FtsProduct` class in `ublox_gps` package `node.h` & `node.cpp` files.